 Dimitri Pittas has performed on leading opera stages throughout North America and Europe, including the Bavarian State Opera, the Vienna State Opera, the Royal Opera at Covent Garden, and the Canadian Opera Company.
 He is a graduate of the Metropolitan Opera’s Lindemann Young Artist Development Program and has been heard on the Met stage as Rodolfo in La bohème, Macduff in Macbeth, Nemorino in L’elisir d’amore, and Tamino in Die Zauberflöte.
 For his debut with Canadian Opera Company as the Duke in Rigoletto, the Toronto Star said, “Dimitri Pittas comes off the best as the Duke of Mantua, with a flexible voice that can express real love and shallow desire with equal conviction.”

-The 2018-19 season includes his first performances in the title role of Massenet’s Werther with Florida Grand Opera and a return to the Charleston Symphony, while future engagements include role and house debuts with Welsh National Opera and English National Opera, respectively.
-Mr. Pittas began the 2017-18 season with performances of Verdi’s La Traviata in the role of Alfredo at Houston Grand Opera and debuted at Pittsburgh Opera, performing Nemorino in L’elisir d’amore.
-He also performed Verdi’s Requiem with the Oregon Symphony under the baton of Carlos Kalmar and with the Atlanta Symphony Orchestra under the baton of Donald Runnicles, and sang Cavaradossi in a concert performance of Puccini’s Tosca with the Charleston Symphony.
+The 2018-19 season includes his first performances in the title role of Massenet’s Werther with Florida Grand Opera and a return to the Charleston Symphony as Cavaradossi in a concert performance of Puccini’s Tosca.
+Next season includes his role and house debut with Welsh National Opera as Don José in Carmen and his house debut with English National Opera as Pinkerton in Madama Butterfly.
+Mr. Pittas began the 2017-18 season as Alfredo in La Traviata at Houston Grand Opera and debuted at Pittsburgh Opera, performing Nemorino in L’elisir d’amore.
+He also performed Verdi’s Requiem with the Oregon Symphony under the baton of Carlos Kalmar and with the Atlanta Symphony Orchestra under Donald Runnicles.

 The 2016-17 season included the role of Cassio in a new Opening Night production of Otello at the Metropolitan Opera, directed by Bartlett Sher.
 He also performed the role of Alfred in Die Fledermaus at the Met, and in Japan at the Saito Kinen Festival.
 On the concert stage, he could be heard in Beethoven’s Symphony No. 9 with the Baltimore Symphony Orchestra, in Verdi’s Requiem with the orchestra of Sao Paulo in Brazil, and was also presented in recital by the George London Foundation.